twop/shelv/docs/scratchpad/yc-application.md

 **Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?**

-Both of us are developers that love optimizing our workflows, and what we noticed is the tooling gap in our personal and work lives: a temporary place to store rough ideas or play with code (often one-off scripts).
+Both of us are developers that love optimizing our workflows, and what we noticed is the tooling gap in our personal and work lives: a playground for our rough ideas or code experimentation (often one-off scripts).
 It feels wrong to create a NodeJS project or a page in Notion for that, we see over and over again, people using tools like Sublime/Notepad++ for transient plain text editing.

 Shelv is the tool optimized just for that.
 In a way, we have a cheat code: scratch our own itch, we are building a tool for ourselves, adjacent, our social circle is the target audience for Shelv.
+And quite a few of our colleagues said "I would pay for Shelv".

 **Who are your competitors?
 What do you understand about your business that they don't?**

-- Notion

-  - Cloud-based, broader audience / general purpose
-  - Promotes knowledge base philosophy, hence not conducive for the sense of “play”
-  - No scripting capabilities

-- Obsidian

-  - Personal knowledge base, thus feels heavy weight
-  - Some scripting capabilities are via plugins, but not first class
-  - Feels sluggish (especially with more plugins), built with web technologies
-  - No scratch notes experience (quick notes), at least yet.

-- Apple Notes

-  - Big advantage of being baked in into the OS
-  - Targeting a very broad audience, hence opportunity to niche out.
-  - No Windows, Linux and web support.

-- Jupyter notebooks (and other notebooks)
-  - It is a computational canvas first, not notes/prose.
-  - Oriented towards professional use
-  - no first class support for collaboration (depending on the app)
-  - not local-first, which is an opportunity to differentiate

-Those tools are 1:1 competitors in terms of features, but people already use them, and they have overlap, hence we compete for time and headspace.
-We think that Shelv can have a unique feeling of “playfulness” and be a place for ephemeral thoughts, while combining some features from all of them at the same time.
+Shelv is a blend of note taking apps and computational notebooks, so obviously there is some overlap in functionality with tools like Notion, Obsidian, and Jupyeter notebooks.
+However, we don't feel like we're directly competing as Shelv serves a different usecase: a playground for your ephemeral thoughts.
+We believe that Shelv can be successful in this niche.

+Here are the bets we believe that can help us to diffenciate:

+- Local-first, you own your data and compute is local, yet collaborative through CRDT
+- Native feel and speed on every platform
+- Hackability, extending should not only be possible but fun.
+- Niche out on a specific audience first

 **How do or will you make money?
 How much could you make?**
 _We realize you can't know precisely, but give your best estimate._